-Depending on the food that will be packed, also for food simulant D2, regulation (EU) No 10/2011 authorizes the use of D2 reduction factors11.
-For applications in which such reduction factor can be used, it is possible to calculate the amount % of rPET for the different configurations, which allows the calculated migration to lie below the 0.15 ppb threshold.
-The results of such calculations is reported in the tables of Figure 12.
+Depending on the food that will be packed, also for food simulant D2, regulation (EU) No 10/2011 authorizes the use of D2 reduction factors15.
+For applications in which such reduction factor can be used, it is possible to calculate for the different configurations the maximum percentage of rPET that can be used in the B-layer without exceeding the EFSA migration limit of 0.15 ppb.
+The results of such calculations are reported in the tables of Figure 09.
+To facilitate the reading of the tables, the minimum total thickness at which 100% rPET can be used in the B-layer without exceeding the EFSA limit for all types of food is highlighted in green.

-11 (EU) No 10/2011, Annex III: "For food categories where in sub-column D2 or E the cross is followed by an oblique stroke and a figure, the migration test result shall be corrected by dividing the result by this figure.
+15 (EU) No 10/2011, Annex III: "For food categories where in sub-column D2 or E the cross is followed by an oblique stroke and a figure, the migration test result shall be corrected by dividing the result by this figure.
 The corrected test result shall then be compared to the migration limit to establish compliance.
 The test results for substances that shall not migrate in detectable quantities shall not be corrected in this way."